-A Travel Butler's Guide to Spending 72 Hours in New York City
+A Flight Centre Concierge Guide to Spending 72 Hours in New York City

 New York is a mystical place – the stuff of movie romanticism, retail therapy at its best, and Art Deco travel landmarks, beloved the world over.
 Its fame, though, means everyone's got something to say about it, a recommendation or an opinion to give.
-Vicky Savage, one of our Travel Butlers from the Flight Centre concierge service, is no different.
+Vicky Savage, from the Flight Centre Concierge team, is no different.
 Except that, she is different – she knows the Big Apple like the back of her hand.
 She lived in New York for just over a year and, during that time, made it her mission to experience as much of this iconic city as she could.
 We caught up with her for our latest USA brochure to get some insight into Manhattan, where to go, and what to see.
 Here she shares her experiences and tips on how to spend three days in the City that Never Sleeps...

 Catch the Subway to the Dumbo (Down Under Manhattan Bridge Overpass) neighbourhood, where you can see the Empire State Building through the Brooklyn Bridge.
 Then walk back over the East River towards Lower Manhattan and head to the Tenement Museum.
 This fascinating museum, based in an original tenement apartment building, brings the 19th and 20th immigrant experience to life with guided tours.
 It is highly recommended to pre-book to secure your preferred date and time.
 Then hit the Lower East Side for dining options including Kosher, Thai and Mexican.